As Digital Transformation Accelerates, The Risk of Theft of IP Grows

 Over the past two decades, with the rise of the Internet and the growth of cloud services, enterprises, and organizations, including government agencies, have transformed the way they do business and serve their constituents.
 Nearly everything can be found online today, and content being shared on the most secure private networks has been compromised through cyberattacks, including those initiated by insiders.

-While identity theft and ransomware attacks continue to challenge organizations given the financial gains bad actors can benefit from, the cost of the theft of Intellectual Property (IP) has huge consequences when it comes to everything from business strategies, transactions underway at publicly traded companies, formulas including most recently vaccinations against the COVID-19 virus, and more.
+While identity theft and ransomware attacks continue to challenge organizations given the financial gains bad actors can benefit from, the cost of the theft of Intellectual Property (IP) has huge consequences when it comes to everything from business strategies, transactions underway at publicly traded companies, and more.